Overv/VulkanTutorial/en/11_Compute_Shader.md

     }
 }
 ```
-And then use these to synchronize the compute buffer submission with the graphics submission:
+We then use these to synchronize the compute buffer submission with the graphics submission:

 ```c++
 // Compute submission